idealparable/BibleQ/_site/DidLazarusWriteJohn.md

 And other context makes it clear that (and why) John was referring to himself anonymously within the body text of his gospel.

-In short, it was at least almost-definitely to follow an authorial avoidance strategy that Jesus pointed his closest disciples to, evidently, by his focus on "from the beginning" as an interpretive key, when in his Pre-Incarnate nature authored (I think, and will explain some of why below) Genesis 1-2:4, signing it in 2:4 as "the LORD God" (Yahweh God in LSB, WEBP) but avoiding mention of himself as the Person of the Son by that name within the body text of that initial account.
+It was probably to follow an "authorial avoidance" strategy that Jesus pointed his closest disciples to by his focus on "from the beginning" as an interpretive key.

+This focused the disciples on Genesis, which I think bears clues that Jesus in his Pre-Incarnate nature authored (I think, and will explain some of why below) Genesis 1-2:4, signing it in 2:4 as "the LORD God" (Yahweh God in LSB, WEBP) but avoiding mention of himself as the Person of the Son by that name within the body text of that initial account.

 Much about that is highly disputed by others, and isn't the primary focus of this article but I've found their arguments extremely wanting, and I may cover it later.

 And I think we can see where and why John likely started to place personal importance on the word "love" as reflected throughout his writing style in both the gospel and his epistles -- even in his very report of the messengers about Lazarus.

-This is the mark of John's authorship and identity as the disciple Jesus loved (DiLoved)!
+This is the mark of John's authorship and identity as the disciple Jesus loved (DiscipleLoved)!

-One of Jesus' statements in John's version of the chapter where the DiLoved phrase is first used looks like it's the reason this was impressed on John -- note, right after Peter asked him (if it's him) to ask Jesus who was the betrayer; that would psychologically "wake John up" to pay even closer attention to everything surrounding this event than even anyone else:
+One of Jesus' statements in John's version of the chapter where the DiscipleLoved phrase is first used looks like it's the reason this was impressed on John -- note, right after Peter asked him (if it's him) to ask Jesus who was the betrayer; that would psychologically "wake John up" to pay even closer attention to everything surrounding this event than even anyone else:

 **John 13:**